Best DIY Japanese Rice Face Mask For Dull Skin

 Here is a popular DIY Japanese rice face mask recipe that I have recently made.

 If you love rice you are going to love it even more after you experience the awesome benefits it has on the skin.
-More on the benefits below.

 It is well known that Oriental women, including Japanese and Korean, take good care of their skin, and rice masks form part of their beauty routine.

-- Eliminate dead cells
+- eliminate dead cells

-- Brighten and whiten
+- brighten and whiten

-- Clear the skin
+- clear the skin

 4 Homemade Rice Skin Care Products

 I have made four skincare products using rice and water as the main ingredients.